Stuk/gooss/README.markdown

 Full examples
 -------------

-See a full example at http://bundlebundlebundle.com/ TODO
+See a full example at http://stuartk.com/bundlebundlebundle

 Quick start
 -----------